Ishkashim, Afghanistan

 Ishkashim lies in a fertile valley at an elevation of 3037 m meters.
-There are roughly 20 settlements in the valley, but, considering the cultivation in the valley is contiguous, it could also be considered one single, larger settlement.
+There are roughly 20 settlements in the valley, but considering the cultivation in the valley is contiguous, it could also be considered a single larger settlement.
 The valley has only one harvest per year.
 Wheat and barley are cultivated.
-Poplar and chinar trees grow as well, but there is little firewood.
+Poplar, chinar and maple trees grow as well, but there is little firewood.

 Ishkashim is connected by road with Fayzabad in the northwest, through the town of Baharak.
 It is also connected to the towns of Zebak in the southwest and Khandud in the northeast.
 The valley lies in an important strategic area, as it commands the only route between Fayzabad, Shighnan, and Wakhan accessible during the winter.
 It has a number of small shops, hotels, guest houses, schools and government buildings, including a base for the Afghan Border Police.
+Many local and foreign tourists visit the town.

+Etymology

+The town has been mentioned under various alternative forms of its name historically, including Šikāšim (شکاشم), Sikāšim (سکاشم), Sikīmišt (سکیمشت), and Iskīmišt (اسکیمشت).

+According to Russian Iranologist Tatyana Nikolayevna Pakhalina, the toponym originates from Indo-Iranian *sakā-kṣ̌amā, meaning "land of the Saka" or "Scythia".
+This would make it related to the names of the regions of Shighnan and Sistan.
+Alternatively, according to Uzbek philologist Shamsiddin Kamoliddinov, the toponym originates from Turkic *eskimiš, deriving from eski ("old") and -miš (toponym-deriving suffix).

 History

 Ishkashim and Wakhan became an Islamic region during the Samanid Empire.
 It fell to the Ghaznavids followed by the Ghurids and others.
 It officially became part of the modern state of Afghanistan after rulers of the Qing dynasty of China signed a treaty with Ahmad Shah Durrani, the founder of the last Afghan Empire.
 It was reshaped during the rule of Abdur Rahman Khan in the late 19th century after he agreed on the Durand Line with Mortimer Durand.
-Afghanistan as a whole became a buffer state between what was then the Russian Empire and British India.
-It is currently patrolled by forces of the Islamic Emirate of Afghanistan, which took over responsibility from the previous NATO-trained Afghan National Security Forces.
+Afghanistan as a whole became as a buffer state between what was then the Russian Empire and British India.
+It is currently controlled by forces of the Islamic Emirate of Afghanistan, which took over responsibility from the previous NATO-trained Afghan National Security Forces.

 Climate

 The climate is generally cold, but much warmer than that of neighboring areas, such as Wakhan District.
-Ishkashim has a subarctic climate (Köppen climate classification Dsc) with brief, pleasant summers and cold, snowy winters.
+According to the Köppen climate classification, Ishkashim has a warm-summer humid continental climate (Dsb) with pleasant summers and cold winters.
 The average annual temperature in Ishkashim is 4.3 °C. About 569 mm of precipitation falls annually.

 Demographics

-Dari is the official language in Ishkashim, Afghanistan.
+Dari is the dominant language in Ishkashim, Afghanistan.
 The people in the area are mostly Tajiks and Uzbeks.
+Many of them are unemployed.
 Historically, there have also been many followers of Nizari Isma'ilism in the area, who are called Ishkashimis.
 Some of whom may speak the Ishkashimi language in addition to Dari.

+Economy

+The entire population of Ishkashim is involved in agriculture, transport, trade, and tourism.